python3boto3/python-on-aws-databases/RED-LAYER.md

 Tested on 15,000 fields.

-PyArrow is faster than most smilar packages.
+PyArrow is faster at parquet conversion than most smilar packages.
 Pyarrow is a development platform for in-memory analytics.
 It contains a set of technologies that enable big data systems to store, process and move data fast.